Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-A detailed understanding of various disabilities along with the skill set and knowledge of key educational and developmental strategies are essential components for sucess in a special education assistant career.
+A detailed understanding of various disabilities along with the skill set and knowledge of key educational and developmental strategies are essential components for success in an education assistant career.

 Anyone who wants to become an education assistant needs to obtain a certificate, a diploma or a degree in the field of education.
 Special education assistants should make sure that the program or courses they take provide the necessary training and experiences that are specific for working with individuals with disabilities.
-A good example is a Bachelor in Special Education Degree, or a Special Education Assistant Diploma or Certificate.
+A good example is a Bachelor in Education Degree, or an Education Assistant Course or Certificate.

 Additional training and education are crucial to ensure success in the field.
 Special education assistant programs help candidates in the following areas:

 Special education assistants will need to pass a criminal record check prior to working with individuals in the vulnerable sector.